 Always check the report that payment system provides you with, as you can spot if an issue occurs just over there

 The Mobilelution of Everything.

-Regardless of which platform you pick - iOS or Android application security, protecting online banking is the complex yet a truly rewarding process.
-Just imagine, you have a potential of developing the sense of security for users and their funds, for letting millions of people rest peacefully at night… isn’t it something that has a life-transforming future?
+Regardless of which platform you pick - iOS or Android application security, protecting online banking is a complex yet truly rewarding process.
+Just imagine, you have the potential of developing a sense of security for users and their funds, for letting millions of people rest peacefully at night… isn’t it something that has a life-transforming future?

 Written by Alex Averyanov, Oleg Tsarenko and Elina Bessarabova.